byteskeptical/sftpretty/docs/cookbook.rst

 this they have been segmented from the Connection parameter list and made available via the CnOpts obj/parameter.

-Support for OpenSSH-style config objects has been added.
-The user's default home location ``~/.ssh/config`` is always checked unless an alternative path is provided.
+OpenSSH-style config objects are supported.
+The user's default home location ``~/.ssh/config`` is always checked though not required unless an alternative path is provided.
 Credentials still need to be passed whether using a protected private key or password authentication.

 .. code-block:: python